kubermatic/docs/content/kubecarrier/master/architecture/_index.md

 ### KubeCarrier API Server

-The KubeCarrier API Server provides a public API with seperate authentication (OIDC, Service Accounts, Static Users) from the kube-apiserver.
+The KubeCarrier API Server provides a public API with separate authentication (OIDC, Service Accounts, Static Users) from the kube-apiserver.
-This component is designed as just a slim interface layer with the business logic, validation and authorization all beeing handled as kube-apiserver extensions.
+This component is designed as just a slim interface layer with the business logic, validation and authorization all being handled as kube-apiserver extensions.

 ### Ferry